 A UN climate impact report, released today, gives the clearest and most comprehensive evidence yet that the earth we call home needs our help.
 It confirms that climate change is real, it’s happening now and it’s affecting the things that matter most.

 Have you ever wondered what happens in your garden at night?
 Nature enthusiast and blogger Wildlife Kate keeps a diary from her Staffordshire garden.
 She believes WWF’s Earth Hour is a brilliant opportunity to think more about what happens in your patch in the hours of darkness.

 We’re taking part in Free Wills Month.
-Take part throughout October and you can get your will written for free in selected locations across England and Wales.
+So throughout March you can get your will written for free in selected locations across England and Wales.

 WWF Kenya has won a Green Award for its outstanding work with civil society on forest conservation in Kenya.